 The battery is as simple as it is important; without it, your car won’t start, light up the road ahead, or charge your phone.
 Today’s batteries last much longer than before, and they’re maintenance-free.
 The price of a new one depends on the type of car you drive, but plan on spending at least $100 for a quality battery.

-Changing a battery on your own is a relatively easy task, but keep in mind that in some late-model cars it’s buried under countless plastic covers, and it might be a little difficult to access.
+Changing or charging a battery on your own is a relatively easy task, but keep in mind that in some late-model cars it’s buried under countless plastic covers, and it might be a little difficult to access.
 Also, note that disconnecting the battery will often reset your stereo system.
 If you don’t have the code, ask your local dealer for it before you unbolt the positive and negative terminals.
 Otherwise, you’ll be driving in silence.

 My check engine light is on — now what?